ggfree: ggplot2-style plots with just base R graphics

 extensions as well.
 However, it

-is almost always possible for a visualization produced in ggplot2
+is almost always possible for a visualization produced in ggplot2 to

 also be generated using the base graphics package in R. Long-time users